pronaypeddiraju/ProtoPhysX/README.md

 #endif
 ```

-##NOTE##
+NOTE
 In the code snippet above, the #pragma comment(lib, < file_path >) tells us what libraries we wish to link for the x64 platform for the Debug and Release build configurations.
 You will need to set this up for the different configurations we intend to use with our project.
 The next section will go into more detail on configurations and how you may set them up

-##Section 3.
+Section 3.
 Setting up Runtimes and Configurations

 	In this section we will talk about the runtimes we will use with PhysX and the configuration options we may use with our project.

-#Step 1 : Runtimes for Build configurations
+Step 1 : Runtimes for Build configurations

 	Your project will have 1 or more build configurations depending on your project setup.
 For my project, I have setup a Debug and a Release build configurations for both the windows x86 and x64 platforms.
 Your configurations may vary depending on your usecase but this guide assumes you have atleast one build configuration setup.

 To setup a new build configuration, you may perform the steps below:
 - Right click on your project and select properties
 - Click on the Configuration Manager button on the top right corner
 - In your Configuration Manager window, you may use the drop downs on `solution_configuration` and `solution_platform` to create a new configuration of your choice

-##NOTE##
+NOTE:

 	PhysX supports 4 different build configurations.
 They are Debug, Release, Checked and Profile.
 Information on the various build configurations supported can be found on the PhysX API documentation online.

-#Step 2 : Code generation settings
+Step 2 : Code generation settings

 	Once you have your build configurations setup, you will need to setup your `runtime_library` settings for the project.

 To do so, follow the steps below:
 - Open your project properties tab
 - Select the C/C++ drop down in the configuration properties tab on the left
 - Select Code Generation option

-##NOTE##
+NOTE

 Now there are a few things to consider when you are in this window.
 You will need to setup different runtime options for your different build configurations.
 The Release code for PhysX uses `Multi Threaded (/MT)` setting while the Debug configuration uses `Multi Threaded Debug (/MTd)` option.

 - Select your build configuration from the drop down on the top left